-Green Point will supply Roadstar to original equipment manufacturers and leading UK bus and coach manufacturers, as well as fleet operators requiring reliable replacement compressors for use in systems that have suffered breakdown.
+Green Point will supply Roadstar compressors and spare parts to bus and coach fleet operators requiring reliable replacement compressors and original spare parts for use in systems that have suffered breakdown.

 The company can offer direct drop-in replacements for other makes, ensuring compatibility of design, minimising downtime and delivering superior performance.